Sogni-AI/sogni-photobooth/README.md

    - Improves scalability when deploying to multiple server instances

 Redis is optional - if not available, the system will use in-memory storage as a fallback.

-### SSL & Custom Domain (optional)
-Running Nginx with the provided `scripts/nginx/local.conf` uses SSL certificates (expected at `/opt/homebrew/etc/nginx/ssl/sogni-local.crt` and `sogni-local.key` - see **Quick Start - Step 3b** for creation/validation instructions using `openssl`) so you can use **https://photobooth-local.sogni.ai** for the frontend and **https://photobooth-api-local.sogni.ai** for the backend, with secure cookies and proper CORS handling.

-The `./scripts/run.sh nginx` command is deprecated.
-Manual Nginx configuration and certificate management as described in **Quick Start - Step 3** is the recommended approach for this setup.

 ---